 Before I start posting pictures from the 3YØK DXpedition, let’s take a short break and discuss a few things.
-Yes, you should read this as well, even though it may or may not concern you.
-You see, there are quite a few operators out there suffering from a condition called “silicae vaginalis”, in layman terms, having sand in their vaginas.
-There’s a cure for this, but first and foremost I think they should take a good look in the mirror.
-You know, the silver surface in your bathroom where you see a miserable guy’s face from time to time.
+Yes, you should read this too, even though it may or may not concern you.
+Quite many operators out there suffer from a condition called “silicae vaginalis”, more commonly known as having sand in their vaginas.
+And there’s a cure.

 Topics: Pileup etiquette, cluster comments, and DQRM.